Cebu lands first direct Vietnam link via VietJet

 Cebu is set to gain its first direct air connection to Vietnam as VietJet Air plans to launch nonstop flights between Ho Chi Minh City and Mactan-Cebu International Airport (MCIA), opening a new gateway for tourism, trade and investment between the two fast-growing Southeast Asian destinations.

-The planned route, expected to begin operations in the fourth quarter of 2026, was announced during the Vietnam-Philippines Business Forum held alongside the state visit of Vietnamese President Tô Lâm to the Philippines.
+Expected to begin operations in the fourth quarter of 2026, the route was announced during the Vietnam-Philippines Business Forum held during the state visit of Vietnamese President Tô Lâm to the Philippines.

 The new service is expected to strengthen travel links beyond Manila and position Cebu as a key entry point for Vietnamese visitors exploring the Philippines.